22alu/cs326-final-team7/docs/final.md

 Upon successful logout, redirects to the login page.

 /register -> /Client/register.html, /Client/login.html
-Directs to user registration page if user is not logged in or registering; directs to login page upon successful registration.
+Directs to user registration page if user is not logged in and registering; directs to login page upon successful registration.

 # Authentication/Authorization

-Authentication/Authorization: A final up-to-date description of how users are authenticated and any permissions for specific users (if any) that you used in your application.
-You should mention how they relate to which UI views are accessible.

 Users may register an account through the registration page and be authenticated through the login process.
 Upon logging in, users will be able to edit reviews for courses they have made.
+The user's login status affects what view is displayed upon attempting to access the login page or profile page, as the login page is not accessible when currently logged in and the profile page is not accessible when logged out.

 # Division of Labor